-Over the last 12 years I’ve been building and managing online communities at some of the UK’s leading health charities.
+I’m Serena, an online community professional based in London.
+Over the last 14 years I’ve been building and managing online communities at some of the UK’s leading health charities.
 Bringing people together to empower, connect and inform means the world to me.

 Working with me